andela-sjames/paystack-python/docs/bulk_charge.md

 ```

 *Arguments*
-- `id_or_code`: An ID or code for the transfer whose details you want to retrieve.
+- `id_or_code`: An ID or code for the transfer whose details you want to retrieve details.

 *Returns*